 Remuneration & Nomination Committee

-The Remuneration & Nomination Committee is responsible for determining and agreeing with the Board the framework for the remuneration of Executive Directors and other designated senior executives and, within the terms of the agreed framework, determining the total individual remuneration packages of such persons including, where appropriate, bonuses, incentive payments, share options or other long term incentive plans.
+The Remuneration & Nomination Committee is responsible for determining and agreeing with the Board the policy for the remuneration of the Chairman and Executive Directors and, within the terms of the agreed policy, recommending the total remuneration packages of such persons including, where appropriate, bonuses, incentive payments, share options or awards.
 The remuneration of Non-Executive Directors is a matter for the Chairman and the Executive Directors.
 No Director is involved in any decision as to his or her own remuneration.
-The Remuneration & Nomination Committee is also responsible for issuing awards of shares and options to purchase Ordinary Shares under the Company’s proposed share incentive plans.
+The Remuneration & Nomination Committee is also responsible for issuing awards of shares and options to purchase Ordinary Shares under the Company’s share incentive plans.

 The Remuneration & Nomination Committee is also responsible for identifying and nominating members of the Board, recommending Directors to be appointed to each committee of the Board and the chair of each such committee.
-The Nominations Committee will also arrange for evaluation of the Board.
+The Remuneration & Nomination Committee also arranges the annual formal Board evaluation process.

 The Remuneration & Nomination Committee is chaired by Richard Pelly and its members are Karen Slatford and Grahame Cook.
 The Remuneration & Nomination Committee meets at least twice a year and otherwise as required.